Unilever sharpens P&G rivalry by buying Dollar Shave Club

 Dollar Shave Club founder Michael Dublin will continue to run the company after the deal closes, expected in the third quarter of 2016.

-The U.S. market for men's grooming products rose 4 percent last year to $8.5 billion, according to Euromonitor, fuelled by online sales of men's shaving products which it said reached $342 million.
+The U.S. market for men's grooming products rose 4 percent last year to $8.5 billion, according to Euromonitor, fueled by online sales of men's shaving products which it said reached $342 million.

 Analysts were divided on whether Unilever's purchase of Dollar Shave Club makes it more likely to go on to buy Edgewell which has brands including Schick and Edge.